wolframkriesing/site-stitcher/content/tidbit/2020/08/index.md

 While I first thought I was in  a dead end when the input is just simple numbers, I quickly  realized I can come up with many examples that can be simple things for an AI to learn.
 I thought **why not train an AI to learn to find even and odd numbers**?
 Let me take away, the result first.
 I failed.
-I could not make the model learn that.
+I could not make the model learn that on my first try.
 But knowing and trying to find out why is a great learning too.

 ## Even or Odd - Training my First Model

 ----
 To be  written about: